 Students study the National Curriculum in years 7, 8 and 9.
-The course is divided into five/six modules which cover a range of both physical and human topics from the local to the international scale and reflect the breadth of the subject.
+The course is divided into five modules which cover a range of both physical and human topics from the local to the international scale and reflect the breadth of the subject.

 We live in a world of amazing beauty, infinite complexity and rigorous challenge.
 Geography is the subject which opens the door to this dynamic world and prepares student for the role of global citizen in the 21st century.
 Through studying geography students begin to appreciate how places and landscapes are formed, how people and environments interact, what consequences arise from our everyday decisions, and what a diverse range of cultures and societies exist and interconnect.

 Geography is a subject which builds on young people’s own experiences, helping them to formulate questions, develop their intellectual skills and find answers to issues affecting their lives.
 It introduces them to distinctive investigative tools such as maps, fieldwork and the use of powerful digital communication technologies.
 It opens their eyes to the beauty and wonder around them and acts as a source of inspiration and creativity.
 More than this, it ensures that they appreciate the complexity of attitudes and values which shape the way we use and misuse the environment.

 Through geography, people learn to value and care for the planet and all its inhabitants.

 Student progress is assessed regularly through modular assessments and they complete a Geography ILP.
 All assessments match the United Learning Key Performance Indicators (KPI) and students are graded according to this.